Four sights: Observing the sights

+1st sight: senescence

 On this journey he first saw an old man, revealing to Siddhārtha the consequences of aging.
 When the prince asked about this person, Channa replied that aging was something that happened to all beings alike.

+2nd sight: disease

 The second sight was of a sick person suffering from a disease.
 Once again, the prince was surprised at the sight, and Channa explained that all beings are subject to disease and pain.
 This further troubled the mind of the prince.

+3rd sight: death

 The third sight was of a dead body.
 As before, Channa explained to the prince that death is an inevitable fate that befalls everyone.
 After seeing these three sights, Siddhārtha was troubled in his mind and sorrowful about the sufferings that have to be endured in life.

+4th sight: asceticism

 After seeing these three negative sights, Siddhārtha came upon the fourth sight, an ascetic who had devoted himself to finding the cause of human suffering.
 This sight gave him hope that he too might be released from the sufferings arising from being repeatedly reborn, and he resolved to follow the ascetic's example.

 Aftermath

-After observing these four sights!
-Siddhārtha returned to the palace, where a performance of dancing girls was arranged for him.
+After observing these four sights, Siddhārtha returned to the palace, where a performance of dancing girls was arranged for him.
 Throughout the performance, the prince kept on thinking about the sights.
 In the early hours of morning, he finally looked about him and saw the dancers asleep and in disarray.
 The sight of this drastic change strengthened his resolve to leave in search of an end to the suffering of beings.

 Some time after this incident (the accounts differ considerably as to the timing) and realizing the true nature of life after observing the four sights, Siddhārtha left the palace on his horse Kanthaka accompanied only by Channa.
 This is known as the Great Departure.
 He sent Channa back with his possessions and began an ascetic life, at the end of which he attained enlightenment as Gautama Buddha.
 Before this, he saw a group of people meditating and he decided to join them.
 The leaders of this group thought him to be so good that they asked him to run their class.
 However, he thought that meditation was not the only factor on his path to enlightenment.
 He tried to discipline his body by fasting, but he realized that by doing this, he would die before he reached enlightenment.

 In the early Pali suttas, the four sights as discrete encounters were not mentioned with respect to the historical Buddha Siddhārtha Gautama.
 Rather, Siddhārtha's insights into old age, sickness and death were abstract considerations.